galenhy/RE-Mesh-Shader/README.md

 - Add velvet material

 # Installation
-Click the code icon -> Download ZIP
+Code -> Download ZIP

 Unpack into any directory

-Go to Edit -> Preferences -> Addons -> Install and select the included uvrotate.py
+Go to Edit -> Preferences -> Addons -> Install the included uvrotate.py

 Install and enable the addon